(Also Called 'Sleep Studies - Diagnosis')

 A in-lab sleep study — or polysomnogram (PSG) — is a comprehensive test that measures multiple parameters required for the assessment of sleep and wake disorders.
 The recording is analyzed by a qualified doctor to determine whether or not you have a sleep disorder.

-The four most common types of sleep studies are:
+The four most common types of in-lab sleep studies are:

-- CPAP titration — CPAP is a sleep apnea treatment that involves the delivery of air into airways through a specially designed mask.
-This study is performed after a diagnosis of sleep apnea has been made on a diagnostic PSG to determine the necessary CPAP pressure required to alleviate sleep apnea.
+- Positive Airway Pressure (PAP) titration — PAP therapy is a sleep apnea treatment that involves the delivery of air into airways through a specially designed mask.
+This study is performed after a diagnosis of sleep apnea has been made on a diagnostic PSG to determine the necessary PAP setting required to alleviate sleep apnea.

 - Multiple sleep latency test (MSLT) — This test is used to diagnose narcolepsy and to measure the degree of daytime sleepiness.
 To ensure accurate results, it is performed on the morning following a diagnostic overnight PSG.

 On the night of your sleep study, you will be assigned to a private bedroom in a sleep laboratory.
 Near the bedroom will be a central monitoring area, where the technologists monitor sleeping patients.

 You will be hooked up to equipment that might look uncomfortable.
 However, most patients fall asleep with little difficulty.